recent media releases

 We look forward to welcoming you to the inaugural Pop Con YXE event!

-10 Years Strong: The Saskatchewan Beef Expo
+Link to this Story10 Years Strong: The Saskatchewan Beef Expo

 The 10th Annual Saskatchewan Beef Expo is set to take place at the Prairieland Ag Center from April 2 – 4, 2024.
 This milestone event continues to uphold Prairieland’s commitment to supporting the growth and development of youth in agriculture.
 The Saskatchewan Beef Expo offers a unique opportunity for young cattle producers to enhance their knowledge and skills in various aspects of the industry.